-Sometimes formal letters are required for older children, such as when there is a change of placement decision made.
+Sometimes formal letters are required for older children, such as when there is a decision made to change a care arrangement.
 Remember to tailor your language to the developmental and literacy level of the child.

-It is important to provide written letters to children advising them of their placement, as this decision is reviewable through the Queensland Civil and Administrative Tribunal (QCAT).
+It is important to provide written letters to children advising them of their care arrangement, as this decision is reviewable through the Queensland Civil and Administrative Tribunal.